26 Best Places to Visit in Kandy, Sri Lanka

 Commonwealth War Cemetery

+After time well spent in the Botanical Gardens, you can pay a visit to a unique burial ground located less than two kilometres away.
 It is a war cemetery dedicated to 203 soldiers and men who lost their lives during the Second World War in a fight against the Axis Powers.

 This cemetery is also known as the Kandy War Cemetery, or the Pitakande Military Cemetery, and is maintained by the Commonwealth War Graves Commission.
+The Kandy War Cemetery stands as a testament to the tragic war whose wounds are borne by every country in the world.

 You will find this place very peaceful and ideal for spending some quiet time.
 You will have to book in advance if you want to visit the cemetery.

-Accommodations close to the Commonwealth War Cemetery in Kandy
+🏨 Accommodations near Commonwealth War Cemetery Kandy

 Knuckles Mountain Range